bentoml/BentoML/examples/io-descriptors/README.md

 # BentoML Input/Output Types Tutorial

-A BentoML service supports a wide range of data types when creating a Service API.
+BentoML supports a wide range of data types when creating a Service API.
 The data types can be catagorized as follows:
 - Python Standards: `str`, `int`, `float`, `list`, `dict` etc.
 - Pydantic field types: see [Pydantic types documentation](https://field-idempotency--pydantic-docs.netlify.app/usage/types/).
 - ML specific types: `nummpy.ndarray`, `torch.Tensor` , `tf.Tensor` for tensor data, `pd.DataFrame` for tabular data, `PIL.Image.Image` for
 Image data, and `pathlib.Path` for files such as audios, images, and pdfs.

-When creating a Bentoml service, you should use Python's type annotations to define the expected input and output types for each API endpoint.
-This step can not only helps validate the data against the specified schema, but also enhances the clarity and readability of your code.
-Type annotations play an important role in generating the BentoML API, client, and service UI components, ensuring a consitent and predictable interaction with the Service.
+When creating a Bentoml Service, you should use Python's type annotations to define the expected input and output types for each API endpoint.
+This step can not only help validate the data against the specified schema, but also enhances the clarity and readability of your code.
+Type annotations play an important role in generating the BentoML API, client, and Service UI components, ensuring a consitent and predictable interaction with the Service.

-You can also use `pydantic.Field` to set additional information about servicee parameters, such as default values and descriptions.
+You can also use `pydantic.Field` to set additional information about service parameters, such as default values and descriptions.
 This improves the API's usability and provides basic documentation.
-See the following examples for details.

-## Running this example
+In this tutorial, you will learn how to set different input and output types for BentoML Services.

+## Installing Dependencies

 Let's start with the environment.
 We recommend using virtual environment for better package handling.